-First familiarize yourself with the layout of the Front Panel and locate the Lead / Rhythm switch on the right side of the chassis, next to the Standby Switch.
-This toggles you between the top (Rhythm) Channel and the bottom (Lead) Channel.
-If you don't have the Rhythm/Lead Footswitch connected, this switch will activate the channel switching function.
-Before we get too critical about each control, let's audition the two channels with a basic clean setting in the Rhythm Channel and a fairly high gain overdriven sound in the Lead Channel.
+First familiarize yourself with the layout of the front panel and locate the RHYTHM / LEAD + EQ switch on the right side of the chassis, between the 5 Band Graphic EQ and MASTER LEVEL control.
+This toggles you between the top (RHYTHM) channel and the bottom (LEAD) channel.
+If you don't have the RHYTHM / LEAD + EQ Footswitch connected, this switch will activate the channel switching function.
+Before we get critical about each control, let's audition the two channels with a basic clean setting in the RHYTHM channel and a fairly high gain overdriven sound in the LEAD channel.

-POWER-UP:

-Connect your favorite guitar to the instrument input jack.
-Turn the power switch "ON" while leaving the standby switch set to "STANDBY".
-(It's always a good idea to practice this start up procedure as at least 30 seconds of warm-up time lessens the shock on cold power tubes, thus prolonging their life substantially.)
-Next set the controls and the Graphic EQ per the example below:
+POWER-UP: Connect your guitar to the Instrument INPUT jack.
+Flip the POWER switch ON while leaving the STANDBY switch set to STANDBY.
+(It's always a good idea to practice this start up procedure as at least 30 seconds of warm-up time lessens the shock on cold power tubes, thus prolonging their toneful life substantially.)
+Next set the controls and the Graphic EQ as shown above:

-Flip the STANDBY switch to the ON position and listen to the two channels using either the footswitch or the Channel Select toggle switch found on the right side of the Front Panel.
-The EQ Rotary Control on the left side of the Rear Panel, controls the EQ assignment.
-This popular "V" type curve works well in both Rhythm and Lead Channels, but most players tend to use it more in the Lead Channel, finding the Rhythm plenty sweet by itself without the use of the EQ. (see page 5 for more information on EQ)
+Flip the STANDBY switch to the ON position and listen to the two channels using either the footswitch or the Channel Select toggle switch found on the right side of the front panel.
+The EQ Footswitch Assign located on the left side of the rear panel (next to the fuse), controls the EQ assignment.
+This popular "V" type curve works well in both RHYTHM and LEAD channels, but most players tend to use it more in the LEAD channel, finding the RHYTHM plenty sweet by itself - without the use of the EQ. (see page 5 for more information on EQ)

 Again, these are merely examples of the two channels.
 Experimentation leads to finding many different sounds in each channel and understanding the controls and the way they interact, can make this much easier and more fun.
-Now lets get specific!

-Now that you have heard the DC-3's two channels, let's move on to understanding the controls and their interactive roles in achieving the sounds that you want to hear.
+Now that you have heard the DC-10's two channels, let's move on to understanding the controls and their interactive roles in achieving the sounds that you want to hear.